Explore UCD

 How will my Feedback be Delivered?

 There will be a meeting with the students prior to their seminar indicating the broad questions to be covered and a post-seminar feedback session indicating the issues to be addressed in the written-up seminar paper.
-Students have the opportunity to discuss the end of semester essay using staff-consultation hours and/or through e-mail.
+Students have the opportunity to discuss the assignments using staff-consultation hours and/or through e-mail.